 A variety of research studies conducted nationally have emphasized the unique potential of on-campus residential settings for positively impacting student success and retention.
-Studies clearly demonstrate the positive influence of living in residence halls upon freshman persistence, with one researcher concluding: "Even when controls were made for important precollege characteristics, such as academic aptitude, socioeconomic status, educational aspiration, and secondary school achievement, across several independent samples, living on campus still exerted a statistically significant positive influence on persistence and completion of the bachelor 's degree."
-Another study states the case even more strongly: "By far the most important environmental characteristic associated with college persistence is living in a dormitory during the freshman year."
-It has been estimated that living in a residence hall added approximately twelve percent to the student's chances of persisting through to graduation.
+Studies demonstrate the influence of living in residence halls upon freshman persistence, with one researcher concluding that “the most important environmental characteristic associated with college persistence is living in a dormitory during the freshman year."

-But what of not just persistence, but of student learning?
+But what if not just persistence, but student learning?
 Other studies demonstrate

 that living environments with the strongest impact on cognitive development and persistence